turingschool/front-end-curriculum/lessons/module-1/selenium-testing.md

 * Pair and/or triple up in teams
 * In your `multiple_browser_test.js` file, you will write comments to explain each block of code
-* A "block" of code is separated by line breaks - so there are eight(8) total in this file
+* A "block" of code is separated by line breaks - so there are eight(8) total in this file, although I've given you the comments on the first block as an example, so only seven(7) for you to do on your own
 * Above each block, TAKE TURNS writing comments that explain what the block of code is doing
 * Imagine a senior developer will be reading your comments, so be clear, concise, and use correct terminology
 * Each person should share their comments, making revisions as necessary, and each person should end with their own copy of comments in their file, covering each block of code